-- George Irvin's funfair has been running in this location since the 1920s and is a well-known and well attended funfair on the Common for local residents and is especially important as a low cost outdoor family activity for the local area.
-The origins of funfairs on the Common date back to the 1850s. - The MoonWalk event is a major charity fundraising event for breast cancer prevention, attended by thousands of local residents.
+- George Irvin's funfair has been running in this location since the 1920s and is a well-known and well attended funfair on the common for local residents and is especially important as a low cost outdoor family activity for the local area.
+The origins of funfairs on the Common date back to the 1850s.
+This event takes place on hard-standing surface. - The MoonWalk event is a major charity fundraising event for breast cancer prevention, attended by thousands of local residents.
 It is also highly valued by those whose lives have been impacted by breast cancer as an opportunity to do something positive to help fund research and possible solutions.
 The charity walk event encourages healthy outdoor physical activity and female camaraderie from participants. - The British Heart Foundation London to Brighton Bike Ride is also a long-established, major charity fundraising event, helping fund lifesaving research into heart disease.
 The ride first started in 1976 and is now Europe's biggest medical charity fundraising cycle ride, with tens of thousands of entrants raising several million pounds each year.
 This event also promotes healthy outdoor exercise and physical activity for participants. - Race for Life and Pretty Muddy are outdoor health and exercise activity fundraising events for cancer care and prevention.
-The Pretty Muddy assault course is targeted at bringing groups of people together to co-operatively participate in the assault course and promote team based social interactions. - Similarly, Skyline London to Brighton is an established and iconic cycle ride starting from Clapham Common and is an excellent event to promote outdoor exercise, health and wellbeing. - Each of the three Run Through 5k and 10k events are equally as important for the area to encourage outdoor activity, health and fitness and are well attended by the local community.
+The Pretty Muddy assault course is targeted at bringing groups of people together to co-operatively participate in the assault course and promote team based social interactions.
+The structures for this event takes place on hard-standing surface (event village). - Similarly, Skyline London to Brighton is an established and iconic cycle ride starting from Clapham Common and is an excellent event to promote outdoor exercise, health and wellbeing. - The three Run Through 5k and 10k events are equally as important for the area to encourage outdoor activity, health and fitness and are well attended by the local community.
+The structures for this event takes place on hard-standing surface (event village). - Colourscape is a popular art and music festival promoting artistic expression from around the world to South London. - Clapham Fair is a free community powered event designed to celebrate and promote local businesses and community groups who make Clapham the great place it is.
+Visitors of all ages will be able to enjoy a wide variety of activities including live music, over 40+craft and community stalls, Vauxhall City Farm, delicious street food, sporting activities and a display from the London Fire Brigade.
+The organisers are charged under £200 to deliver this event - International Circus is a non-animal circus production featuring traditional, modern and speciality circus acts from all over the world.
+The performance is suitable for people of all ages and backgrounds / communities.